 “From this point forward, expect Mom and Dad to be a bit different.
 We will only answer you or respond if your words and attitude are respectful.
 Otherwise, we will walk away or simply ignore you.
 We will be waiting for respect, and with that…will come an answer.
 You can keep speaking disrespectfully, but nothing you want will come your way.
 Please understand that.
 Also, it has to be real, not a fake voice or sassy version.
 Only real respect will get a real response.
 After today, we won’t remind you of this.
 You will have to figure it out.
 Any questions?”

 3. Be An Impeccable Model Of Respect (Or Forget The Simple Plan For Respect).

 Too often I get emails or meet with parents who want a respectful home, yet they often get frustrated and end up speaking with an attitude to their children.
 This simply can’t work.
-If we give ourselves permission to be disrespectful when feeling stressed or frustrated, why wouldn’t our children learn to do the same?
+If we permit ourselves to be disrespectful when feeling stressed or frustrated, why wouldn’t our children learn to do the same?

 We must take this piece seriously, and become impeccable in our communications with our children and our spouses.
-It’s really not that difficult if we are committed to respecting.
+It’s not that difficult if we are committed to respecting.
 We must realize that we need to lead on this all of the time, not just occasionally.